pramsey/crunchyblog/antijoin/index.md

   WHERE b.i IS NULL;
 ```

+This also takes about **850 ms**.
 The `LEFT JOIN` is required to return a record for every row of "A".
 So what does it do if there's no record in "B" that satisfies the join condition?
 It returns `NULL` for the columns of "B" in the join relation for those records.
 That means any row with a `NULL` in a column of "B" that is normally non-`NULL` is a record in "A" that is not in "B".

 ## Now do Spatial